zimengjiang/gn_net/README.md

 <img src="support_file/img/comparison.png" width = 100% height = 100% div align=left />

 ### 2 Data root
+You can download the dataset [here](https://www.visuallocalization.net/datasets/).
 You need to follow directory structure of the `data` as below.
 ```
 ${gn_net root}
 ├── data